ARTICLE INTERWOVEN WITH THIS WEBSITE AWARDED THE

 SEEKING VOLUNTEER TRANSLATORS & TRANSCRIBERS

-now thousands of documents on this topic are crying out to
+now thousands of documents on this topic cry out to be

-If your work ends up on this website, you'll be thanked by
+If your work ends up on this website, you'll be thanked and

-All the work can be done electronically.
-Thank
+your work acknowledged.
+All the work can be done

 BUSCA TRANSCRIPTORES Y TRADUCTORES VOLUNTARIOS

-están pidiendo a gritos ser transcrito.
+están pidiendo a gritos ser transcritos.
 Miles más

 buscan desesperadamente ser traducidos al español.